Price: only ฃ1.04 (No VAT)

 To use the PharmaDoctor service, simply click the green button above to be referred through to PharmaDoctor.

-Propecia (Finasteride) 1mg Tablet (UK) is the prescription treatment for male baldness (hair loss from the scalp).
+Propecia (Finasteride) 1mg Tablet (UK) is the treatment for male baldness (hair loss from the scalp).
 Each Propecia tablet contains 1mg of Finasteride.
-Propecia (Finasteride) is licensed in the UK to treat hair loss in men.
-Propecia (Finasteride) is taken as a convenient once daily dose and 84 tablets will last for 3 months treatment.
+Propecia (Finasteride) 1mg is licensed in the UK to treat hair loss in men.
+Propecia (Finasteride) tablets is taken as a convenient once daily dose and 84 tablets will last for 3 months treatment.
+Propecia is for men only.
+Propecia is not for use in women or children.

 What does Propecia (Finasteride) actually do ?